Table of Contents

 Having a structured coaching process can make a huge difference to your salespeople, and your sales results.
 Many companies, however, have an ad hoc approach, coaching on the fly, during pipeline meetings or whenever something comes to mind.
-This lessens the impact of sales coaching compared to a systematic approach, and less than using a dedicated sales coaching platform.
+This lessens the impact of sales coaching compared to a systematic approach, and less than using a dedicated sales training platform.

 Sales Hacker recently hosted a Webinar with Ariel Hitron of Second Nature; Susan Greenberg, global pre-sales readiness lead at SAP; and John Hsieh, founder of Scale GTM to discuss how to convert an ad hoc sales coaching program into a structured program built to succeed.